-If you’re visiting St Lucia soon then you might have heard that St Lucia has volcanoes.
-Is it true?
+If you’re visiting St Lucia soon then you might have heard that St Lucia has a volcano.
+It’s true!

 Does St Lucia Have A Volcano?